-Here in New England, the days are getting shorter and colder.
-The scent of wood smoke wafts through the air, and some days it even feels like it might snow.
-As winter comes on, outdoor cats face numerous challenges.
-Here’s what you can do to prevent the worst of these cat winter hazards.
+The days are getting shorter and colder.
+In many regions of the U.S., the scent of wood smoke wafts through the air, and some days it even feels like it might snow.
+As winter comes on, outdoor cats face numerous challenges to their health and safety.
+Here are some tips for avoiding the worst of these cat winter hazards.

 1. Keep your own cats indoors